With her much fair speech she caused him to yield, with the flattering of her lips she forced him.

 Christian woman, guard your speech to men other than your father or husband.
 Be sober.
 Hate flirting or flattery.
 While praise is a wonderful thing, it is too powerful for you to give to men other than on rare occasions and with great discretion.
 But you should learn to use kind words and feminine adoration of your father and husband, for it can build a man’s soul and character to be the strong and noble creature God intended him to be.

 Christian wife, why let the world’s women tempt your husband by your silence or prudery at home?
 A virtuous wife is skilful in all the arts of lovemaking (Pr 5:19; I Cor 7:1-5; Heb 13:4), including words that comfort, intrigue, arouse, and invite her husband.
-If you have not been taught such things, you need to read King Solomon’s Song!
-The book of Proverbs has lessons of wisdom, but his song describes two hot married lovers!
+If you have not been taught such things, you need to read the Song of Solomon.
+The book of Proverbs has lessons of wisdom, but his song describes two hot married lovers.

 The subtle and damning nature of flattery is seen also in false religion, where good words and fair speeches deceive the hearts of simple hearers to sell false doctrine (Rom 16:17-18; II Cor 2:17; 11:3-4,13-15; Col 2:4; II Pet 2:3,18).
 What is the protection?
 Look for the plain and simple churches of Jesus Christ with straightforward preaching of the Bible.
 Look for ministers who provide all things direct and honest (II Cor 4:2).
 Instead of pulpit manner, look for pulpit content.
 Instead of presentation, look for doctrine and instruction.